Legal Things to Think About When Selling a Rental Property with Tenants

 Selling a rental property in Connecticut involves certain legal steps:

-- Notice of Sale: Landlords must give tenants proper notice of sale following state guidelines.
+Notice of Sale: Landlords must give tenants proper notice of sale in accordance with state guidelines.

 How Do Connecticut’s Tenant Protections Affect Sales?

 Connecticut’s tenant protections play a big role in the sales process.
-Landlords need to honor tenant eviction rights and follow fair housing laws.
+Landlords need to honor tenants’ eviction rights and comply with fair housing laws.
 Consider these important parts:

-- Tenant Relocation Assistance: Offer support per Connecticut’s rules if relocation is needed.
+- Tenant Relocation Assistance: Offer support in accordance with Connecticut’s rules if relocation is needed.

 - Landlord Obligations: Meet all duties, ensuring compliance with the law and tenant cooperation.